 Will the fact that you returned to the scene be a valid legal defense to hit and run charges?
 Returning to the scene of the accident is not a valid legal defense to hit and run charges.
 This shows that you were aware of the accident but chose to leave the scene anyway.

-What happens if you leave the scene of a minor car accident?
+Can you leave the scene of a fender bender?